List of Indian and Madagascan dinosaurs

 This is a list of non-avian dinosaurs whose remains have been recovered from the Indian subcontinent or Madagascar.
 Though widely separated today, the Indian subcontinent and Madagascar were connected throughout much of the Mesozoic and shared similar dinosaur faunas, distinct from what has been found on other modern African and Asian landmasses.

-The Indian fossil record of dinosaurs is good, with fossils coming from the entire Mesozoic era – starting with the Triassic period (a geological period that started 251.9 million years ago and continued till 201.3 million years ago), to the Jurassic period (201 million years ago to 145 million years ago) and Cretaceous period (from 145 million years ago to 66 million years ago), when globally all non-avian dinosaurs and 65 per cent of all life became extinct.
-Madagascar also preserves various unique dinosaurs from the Jurassic and Cretaceous.
+The Indian fossil record of dinosaurs is good, with fossils coming from the entire Mesozoic era – starting with the Triassic period (a geological period that started 251.9 million years ago and continued till 201.3 million years ago), to the Jurassic period (201 million years ago to 143 million years ago) and Cretaceous period (from 143 million years ago to 66 million years ago), when globally all non-avian dinosaurs and 75 per cent of all life on Earth together became extinct.
+Madagascar also preserves various unique dinosaurs from the Triassic, the Jurassic and the Cretaceous.